 VIBC encourages Bears participants to seek additional ski coaching (including classic technique) outside the Biathlon Bears program in order to build the ski skills necessary to be a competent biathlete.
 Strathcona Nordics Ski Club offers Jackrabbits (ages 4-9+), Youth Learn to Ski (ages 10-13) or DEVO team (ages 9-12) programs on Saturday and/or Sunday mornings from 10am -12pm.
 Please see the website for details www.strathconanordics.com.

 Participants are required to provide their own skate skiing equipment.
 If you want to rent equipment we recommend the seasonal rental package from the Nordic Lodge.

 Parents must register through Biathlon Canada as a Volunteer in the Biathlon BC section in order to be covered by insurance for your time on and around the range.
-There is no charge for this registration.

 Parents are also encouraged to take club sponsored coaching or officiating courses to better assist your child in their success in the program.

 The club will host 2 fun races which are included as part of the Bears program.
 These races are lots of fun and provide the participant with the opportunity to really put it all together.
 In addition, we encourage all Bears who are interested in attending with their families, to join the club at the Biathlon BC Cup race at the Whistler Olympic Park.
 A typical race weekend for a BC Cup series consists of two races, one on Saturday and one on Sunday in slightly different race formats.
 There will be coach support available for Bears participants at this race.

 Winter Session 2018

 Program fee includes 2 Fun Club Races: February 24th and March 17th.